Lipatant/LipatantsArtefacts/README.md

 - <a href="doc/ItemGuide.md#enchanted-book---fracture">Enchanted Book - Fracture</a>: Removed from Hero gifts.
 - <a href="doc/ItemGuide.md#ender-hand">Ender Hand</a>: Reducing its drop rate from End Cities.

+Other changes:

+- Adding compatibility with the Music Notification mod.

 ### 1.1.0

 Adding 7 artefacts: